Reading Interventionist

 Description

-• $120,000 annual salary, paid weekly.
-Health, dental, and vision benefits begin on day one
+• $120,000 annual salary paid weekly, with health, dental, and vision benefits starting day one

 What you will be doing